vault27/Foundation/ssl.md

 # TLS/SSL

+TLS/SSL for network engineer.
+All you need to know in 1 place.
+Short and clear.

 - Secure transport protocol
 - SSL v3 - 1996 - Netscape
 - Netscape handed it over to IETF